NordicBlue5345/Cit93class-cg/012-more-functions/README.md

 ## Does this Array concept Make sense?
 - I think this concept is making sense for the most part.
 While it is still very new and not something I have looked at before, I can see where the useful functionality of it comes in handy.

+## Was I able to find the error in the video?
+- to be quite honest, I was not able to find the error in the video.
+But I think this is because I thought that the end results of my code was correct despite not showing up on the web page.
+This is because I was able to make the code work with no errors.
+I did enjoy seeing how you were able to fix the error and make the code work the way it is supposed to.